24f1000739/Hospital_Management_System/README.md

 ---

-## Notes & Extension Ideas

-- Always change `SECRET_KEY` in `app.py` before deploying outside a classroom / local machine.
-- All application data is stored in `instance/hospital.db`; deleting this file resets the system.
-- You can extend the project by adding:
-  - File uploads for reports or prescriptions attached to `TreatmentRecord`.
-  - Notification system (email/SMS) on booking or cancellation.
-  - Audit tables to track appointment and history edits.

 This README is designed so that you can directly use it in your project submission to explain the **architecture**, **database design**, and **flow** of the Hospital Management System.